 How to make tomato chutney

 - Heat a pan with oil.
-On a low to medium flame roast dal or peanuts until aromatic & deep golden.
-Saute cumin for a minute.
+On a low to medium flame roast chana dal & urad dal or peanuts until aromatic & deep golden.
+Add cumin & saute for a minute.
 Remove to a plate.
+Set aside to cool completely.

-- Fry chilies, onions (optional) & garlic until a sweet aroma comes out for 3 to 5 mins.
+- Next add red chilies and fry until they turn crisp.
+Then add onions (optional) & garlic.
+Fry them until a sweet aroma comes out from the onions.
+This takes about 3 to 5 mins.

 When the onions turn golden add tomatoes, salt & turmeric.
 Saute until soft & mushy.
-The raw smell of onions and tomatoes must go away.
+The raw smell of onions and tomatoes must go away completely.

 Tempering tomato chutney – optional

-- Heat 1 tsp oil in a pan.
+- If you are on a low fat diet you can also skip the tempering.
+Heat 1 tsp oil in a pan.

 - Add mustard and urad dal.